Medical or clinical negligence typically occurs in the following situations:

 You may also be eligible for legal aid or after assessing your case, we may be able to offer a no-win, no-fee arrangement.
 Whatever your situation, we will advise you about the right funding option for you and explain all of the likely costs and timescales up front, so get in touch.

 You can talk to us in complete confidence.
-Our friendly, experienced and sympathetic medical negligence team are here to answer all the questions you may have about the claims process.
+Our friendly, experienced and sympathetic medical negligence solicitors are here to answer all the questions you may have about the claims process.
 We avoid legal and medical jargon and instead talk in plain English.